Devolution and local government reorganisation

 Everything you need to know about devolution and local government reorganisation and how it affects Horsham District.

-The Government has launched a public consultation in areas chosen for the Devolution Priority Programme (DPP).
-It closes on 13 April 2025.
+The Government ran a public consultation in areas chosen for the Devolution Priority Programme (DPP).
+This closed on 13 April 2025.

-The consultation seeks views on a proposal to form a Mayoral Combined Authority for the local government areas of East Sussex County Council, West Sussex County Council, and Brighton and Hove City Council (referred to as Sussex and Brighton in this consultation).
+The consultation sought views on the proposal to form a Mayoral Combined Authority for the local government areas of East Sussex County Council, West Sussex County Council, and Brighton and Hove City Council (referred to as Sussex and Brighton in this consultation).

 The background to Devolution